2018 and Your Gun Rights - The Year in Review

 Attorney General Mike DeWine, candidate for governor of Ohio, explains that he didn’t join his fellow attorneys general from several other states in challenging the legality of a Texas company’s plan to publish on its web site instructions on how to make a virtually untraceable plastic gun from a 3-D printer because selling guns made with such technology is already illegal.

-Fox News reports that hundreds of guns and around 30,000 rounds of ammunition have been taken from citizens under a so-called "red flags" law like the one supported by Governor John Kasich via HB 585.
+Fox News reports that hundreds of guns and around 30,000 rounds of ammunition have been taken from citizens under a so-called "red flag" law like the one supported by Governor John Kasich via HB 585.

 Seething with displeasure over not getting his way with HB 585, Governor Kasich takes it out on veeranrs, refusing to sign Senate Bill 81, which waives the concealed handgun licensing fee for current, retired, and honorably discharged members of the military and accepts training in the military as proof of firearm competency.
 The bill will become law without his signature.